mpmath/mpmath/README.rst

 1. Download & installation
 --------------------------

 Mpmath requires Python 3.8 or later versions.
-It has been tested with CPython 3.8 through 3.12 and for PyPy.
+It has been tested with CPython 3.8 through 3.13 and for PyPy 3.9 through 3.10.

 The latest release of mpmath can be downloaded from the mpmath website and from https://github.com/mpmath/mpmath/releases